DiamondLightSource/pymalcolm/docs/arch/hierarchy.rst

 - The Co-ordination layer also contains `Manager`_ blocks, but these contain child `Manager`_ blocks from the Device layer and `Co-ordination`_ blocks that control a number of blocks from the Device layer to perform scans.
-There will be relatively few `Manager`_ blocks in this layer, one per independant experimental end-station.
+There will be relatively few `Manager`_ blocks in this layer, one for each coherent set of equipment to be scanned (i.e. one for each independant experimental end-station).
 There will be many different settings for each, one for each experiment type, and maybe even one per experiment.
 GDA will talk to blocks in this layer.

 Most of the time, all of these blocks will be hosted in the same process on the same machine, but there is nothing to stop blocks being distributed among